tend2infinity/Rate-It-Project/README.md

 __Special Mention:__ [TMDB API](https://developers.themoviedb.org/3) for providing the amazing database of movies.
 ## Main Features
 ### Landing Page
 The landing page gives a brief introduction about this app .
 It has the options of Signup or Login depending upon wheter you are an old user or a new one .
 The syling of all the pages inside the app is done using "styled-components".
+AOS library (animate on scroll) is used to animate the content while scrolling!

 ![](https://github.com/tend2infinity/Rate-It-Project/blob/master/public/screenshots/rateit1.JPG)
 ![](https://github.com/tend2infinity/Rate-It-Project/blob/master/public/screenshots/rateit2.JPG)